ocudu/ocudu_infra_srs/infrastructure/iac.md

 ### 3. Create Cluster Definition Files

 Cluster definitions are YAML files that describe your infrastructure.
-See the **[Cluster Definition Guide](CLUSTER_DEFINITION_GUIDE.md)** for comprehensive documentation with real examples.

 **Quick overview:**